 Maryland CTE Student Profile

-What academic subjects were important to your success in the PLTW Pre-Engineering program?
+What academic subjects were important to your success in your CTE Program?

-What is the most exciting thing you learned or have done in your PLTW Pre-Engineering program?
+What is the most exciting thing you have learned or have done in your CTE program?

 The most exciting experience in my CTE course was when a friend and I got to put our first engine in!
 It was the first, but definitely not last engine job.
 We worked on a 1997 Oldsmobile cutlass supreme.
 In general my CTE classes were the classes I was most excited to go to.
 I was not just sitting in a classroom learning by listening to a teacher, I was getting a hands-on experience, and getting my hands dirty.

 Explain how it is possible to fit both your required high school courses and CTE courses into your schedule?

 It is very doable to accomplish both at the same time.
 Obviously academic courses take priority, but by my junior year I had enough credits to practically graduate so I was able to work more and wrap up my high school classes.

 What would you tell an incoming Freshman about CTE?

 If you can see yourself working in a field that the high school offers courses in, you might as well test it out, get some hands-on experience, and take the opportunity to start you career.